methodphoto/mincc/data/2017/2017-frensham.md

 title: "Frensham v The Min"
 gameLocation: "Hollowdene Recreation Ground"
 gameDate: "04/06/2017"
+shortReport: "The Min won the toss and inserted Frensham, who made 198-7  The Min replied with 199 for 3 wkts"
 result: "The Min won by 7 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at [gameLocation] on {04/06/2017}

-The Min won the toss and inserted Frensham, who made 198-7  The Min replied with 199 for 3 wkts

 ## Frensham Innings